gardener/dependency-watchdog/docs/deployment/configure.md

 You can view an example kubernetes prober [deployment](../../example/01-dwd-prober-deployment.yaml) YAML to see how these command line args are configured.

-## Probe Configuration
+### Prober Configuration

-A probe configuration is mounted as `ConfigMap` to the prober container.
+A probe configuration is mounted as `ConfigMap` to the container.
 The path to the config file is configured via `config-file` command line argument as mentioned above.
 Prober will start one probe per Shoot control plane hosted within the Seed cluster.
 Each such probe will run asynchronously and will periodically connect to the Kube ApiServer of the Shoot.
 Configuration below will influence each such probe.

 You can view an example YAML configuration provided as `data` in a `ConfigMap` [here](../../example/04-dwd-prober-configmap.yaml).